Iqbal Singh (spiritual leader): Controversies

 Iqbal Singh has been criticised for his take on the early regimen of his students, vegetarian habits and simple dress code of the school.
 In the institution established by him, students are punished even with expulsion if caught defiling their hair or beards as per Sikh tenets.

-Akal Academy/ Akal College of engineering and technology became the center of a controversy in 2008.
+Akal Academy became the center of a controversy in 2008.
 There was an allegation that the 'Turban' was being imposed on them.
 Akal Academy later replied to the controversy explaining that Sikh students were expected to wear the Turban and that children from other faiths needed to cover their heads with a simple patka (piece of cloth as a headgear).